daniel7an/billboard_optimal_price_detection/README.md

 ## Approach

-1. **Data Preprocessing**: The historical data is preprocessed to prepare input-output pairs for training the neural network. `Daily prices are used as inputs for the LSTM model, while the fully connected model takes longitude, latitude, size, and light as features`.
+1. **Data Preprocessing**: The historical data is preprocessed to prepare input-output pairs for training the neural network.
+Daily prices are used as inputs for the LSTM model, while the fully connected model takes longitude, latitude, size, and light as features.

 2. **Model Training**: The neural network is trained using a combination of LSTM and fully connected layers to learn the relationship between daily prices and billboard features with booking ratios.